 I’m a _____ major so it will be too hard to find appropriate classes.

 Any major at UMD can find appropriate classes to transfer back from their study abroad experience.
 If you have been dismayed by the lack of science or mathematics classes listed on our Study Abroad Course Database, it can be partially attributed to students reinforcing the myth that such majors cannot study abroad.
 We will work with you to find the right program for your major.
 Your degree should not be a hindrance to studying abroad.

-I already have international travel experience; I went to Mexico for spring break.
+I already have international travel experience; I went to ________ for spring break.

 Studying abroad is not a vacation.
 Likewise, vacation is not tantamount to a study abroad experience.
-There is so much more involvement with a study abroad experience, including attending classes, immersion in a culture for an extended period of time and a sense of residency.
-In other words, study abroad is not lying on the beach and eating at restaurants.
+There is so much more involvement with a study abroad experience, including attending classes, immersion in a culture for an extended period of time, and a sense of residency.
+In other words, study abroad is not laying on the beach and eating at restaurants.
 Students completing our programs will increase in knowledge, cognitive complexity, self-realization, relational interdependence, humanitarianism, and they will build new life skills.
 Through our programs, students will be better prepared for their roles and responsibilities as global citizens.
-There is nothing wrong with vacations, but understand that study abroad is not comparable.
+There is nothing wrong with vacations, but understand that study abroad is an entirely different experience.

 It’s too late for me to study abroad.

 It is never too late to study abroad!
 A common misconception is that you are supposed to study abroad your junior year.
-This may be a statistic, but it is in no way a rule.
-Plenty students study abroad their sophomore, junior and senior years.
-Some even plan so that they study abroad multiple times while attending UMD.
-Even if you are in your last semester at UMD, you can still participate in a May or Summer program.
+This may be a statistic, but it is in no way the rule.
+Plenty of students study abroad during their sophomore, junior, and senior years.
+Some even plan enough in advance so they are able to study abroad multiple times while attending UMD.
+Even if you are in your last semester at UMD, you can still participate in a Winter Break, May, or Summer program.